Consulate General of the Philippines, Los Angeles: History

-The Philippine Consulate General in Los Angeles was opened in 1947 at 355 South Broadway in the city's historic core, initially as an extension office of the Philippine Consulate General in San Francisco.
+The Philippine Consulate General in Los Angeles was opened in 1947, initially as an extension office of the Philippine Consulate General in San Francisco.
 It was headed by Dr. Roberto Regala, the first Philippine consul to San Francisco, as titular consul, but administered by his vice-consul in the person of former Congressman Marcelo T. Boncan.
 This extension office founded by Regala and Boncan would later become its own mission in 1955 by executive order of President Ramon Magsaysay, becoming Los Angeles's 17th consulate general.

-In the run-up to the People Power Revolution in 1986, two dozen people stormed the Consulate, demanding the resignation of its employees, while marchers also protested outside.
-Two weeks later, the Consulate's staff called on President Ferdinand Marcos to resign following the seizure of Camps Aguinaldo and Crame by Defense Minister Juan Ponce Enrile and General Fidel V. Ramos.
-When Marcos was ousted, supporters of his successor, Corazon Aquino, hung a large portrait of her in the Consulate's offices, in addition to holding a rally outside.
+In the run-up to the People Power Revolution in 1986, two dozen people stormed the consulate, demanding the resignation of its employees, while marchers also protested outside.
+Two weeks later, the consulate's staff called on President Ferdinand Marcos to resign following the seizure of Camps Aguinaldo and Crame by Defense Minister Juan Ponce Enrile and General Fidel V. Ramos.
+When Marcos was ousted, supporters of his successor, Corazon Aquino, hung a large portrait of her in the consulate's offices, in addition to holding a rally outside.
 It continued to be a place for demonstrations afterward: pro-Marcos demonstrators rallied outside a few months after the People Power Revolution against Aquino's nine-day state visit to the United States.
-The Consulate today remains a popular venue for demonstrations relating to issues in the Philippines: in 2016, a demonstration was held against Marcos's burial at the Libingan ng mga Bayani, while two years later, demonstrators protested outside the Consulate against the arrest of Senator Antonio Trillanes.
+The consulate today remains a popular venue for demonstrations relating to issues in the Philippines: in 2016, a demonstration was held against Marcos's burial at the Libingan ng mga Bayani, while two years later, demonstrators protested outside the consulate against the arrest of Senator Antonio Trillanes.

-During the 1989 Philippine coup attempt, a confrontation took place at the Consulate between supporters of the Aquino administration and those supportive of the coup.
+During the 1989 Philippine coup attempt, a confrontation took place at the consulate between supporters of the Aquino administration and those supportive of the coup.
 Coup supporters also organized a candlelight vigil outside, subsequently leaving the premises after they were shouted out by supporters of the government.

+Chancery

+The chancery of the Philippine Consulate General in Los Angeles was originally located at 355 South Broadway in the city's historic core.
+It later moved from Downtown to the Wilshire corridor in 1967, when it relocated 3075 Wilshire Boulevard, across from Bullocks Wilshire.

-The Consulate moved to its current location on March 2, 2015, relocating from its previous offices located four blocks west at 3600 Wilshire Boulevard.
-It first moved to the Wilshire corridor in 1967, when it moved from Downtown to 3075 Wilshire Boulevard, across from Bullocks Wilshire, and since then has been based out of different buildings along the corridor.
+Since then has been based out of different buildings along the corridor, with the consulate moving to its current location on March 2, 2015, relocating from its previous offices located four blocks west at 3600 Wilshire Boulevard.

 Staff and activities

-The Philippine Consulate General in Los Angeles is headed by Consul General Edgar B. Badajos, who assumed his position on April 6, 2021.
-Prior to becoming Consul General, Badajos, a career diplomat who has been with the Philippine foreign service since 1997, had served as Consul General at the Philippine Consulate General in Jeddah, and was also previously deployed to the missions in Toronto, New York City and Bangkok.
+The Philippine Consulate General in Los Angeles is headed by Consul General Adelio Angelito S. Cruz, who assumed his position on December 23, 2024 after also having previously served as consul general from 2016 to 2021.